stuartpb/envigor/README.md

 ## Usage

-Say you're making an Express app with MongoDB, tmhat you're writing for a service like Heroku, with addons like MongoLab to provide your more general services like MongoDB.
+Say you're making an Express app with MongoDB, that you're writing for a service like Heroku, with addons like MongoLab to provide your more general services like MongoDB.
 By using envigor, you can set your app up to find a configured MongoDB service with complete service agnosticism: